HULA: HUNA

 In 2017, Sean Yoro, who goes by HULA, created one of his murals named Huna, which is Hawaiian for “hiding” in Saint John, Canada.
 HULA follows the meaning behind “hiding” and uses the change in 28 foot tides every few hours to his advantage.
 The mural shows a woman with her hands up that are laced in blue, with a peaceful expression; and as the tide changes, a different part of the woman emerges from the water, eventually revealing her entirety for a short period of time.
 According to HULA, ‘this piece was definitely challenging, but [his] appreciation for the ocean has taught [him] to work with the elements instead of fighting”.
 This project was a partnership with Discover Saint John and was covered highly by the media including shows such as CNN, CTV and CBC.

+PROJECT A’O ‘ANA

+Sean Yoro, also known as the artist HULA created the environmental art project A’O ‘Ana to raise awareness about climate change and rising sea levels.
+According to WIRED, he painted “large scale portraits on floating icebergs” in the arctic.
+To paint these, Yoro has to balance on a paddleboard and move between arctic ice floes.
+This exemplifies his dedication to spread work about protecting the environment whilst showcasing his art.
+According to the United Nations Climate Change (UNCC), Yoro's work was intended to “raise awareness on climate change through art.”
+In creating ephemeral portraits that will one day disappear, Yoro's art is made to both raise awareness and to emotionally connect viewers to thinking about the dangers of global warming.
+The Natural Resource Defense Council (NSDC) highlights how climate change can affect Indigenous communities.
+Critics and activists have described his murals as powerful examples of environmental art because nature itself became part of the artwork whilst simultaneously raising attention toward an important issue.

 Activism

 Yoro mural called “Breath” portrays the importance of rising water levels due to rising temperatures of climate change which is a serious situation to many parts of the world.
 For instance, the Alaskan village of Shishmaref has had to relocate its people due to a large amount of land being sucked up by the risen ocean water.
 Sean Yoro created three murals from his series called “Deep Seads” to set a goal in the hopes that viewers can not only be impacted by the issues faced upon climate change but also to be a part of an action to go against climate change.